radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 ## Dynamic Group
 For dynamic groups, the membership is determined by search criteria using an LDAP URL as opposed to being maintained explicitly in a list.
 For example, suppose that you want a Sales group to contain every employee that has a title of Sales Manager.
 To do this, you create a dynamic group named Sales associated with the groupOfURLs objectclass.
 Then, instead of statically assigning member DNs as unique members (in the member or uniqueMember attribute), you define a memberURL attribute that contains the LDAP URL and criteria (seach base, scope and filter) to be used for determining members of the group.

 Dynamic groups are not enabled by default.
 Therefore, any groups in RadiantOne associated with the groupOfURLs objectclass will have their memberURL returned directly to clients as is.
-This group could be in a Universal Directory store, or virtualized from some LDAP backend.
+This group could be in a RadiantOne Directory store, or virtualized from some LDAP backend.

 To enable support for dynamic groups, follow the steps below.